Effect of Jitter on the Settling Time of Mesochronous Clock Retiming Circuits: Introduction

-In this paper, we will investigate the settling time of mesochronous clock retiming circuits.
-The effect of timing jitter on the settling time of this type of synchronizers is investigated.
-We will show how timing jitter can increase the settling time of clock recovery circuits indefinitely.
+Delay based clock retiming circuits are known to offer fast settling times as compared to PLL based synchronizers as they do not need a clock synthesis step~\cite{cdr-review}.
+Timing jitter can increase the settling time of such delay based clock retiming circuits indefinitely\cite{naveen_iscas17}.
 This occurs when the circuit wakes up with its clock in the horizontally closed region of the data eye.
 Typical systems implemented on-chip can have hundreds of long interconnects~\cite{global_wires,wire-length}, and a horizontal eye opening of about 85\% is not pessimistic~\cite{Mensink-jssc-2010,kim-jssc2010}.
 If the initial clock position is assumed to be uniformly distributed, there is a 15\% chance that the circuit wakes up with its initial clock phase in the closed region of the eye, making it important to study and understand this problem.
-Circuit level simulations show that the system can remain stuck in the window for thousands of cycles.

-To analyze the settling time, we model the clock retiming circuit as a Markov chain with absorbing states, where the states are the clock positions.
+To analyze the settling time, the clock retiming circuit can be modelled as a Markov chain with absorbing states~\cite{naveen_iscas17}.
+Here the states correspond to the clock positions.
 The state transitions correspond to the phase corrections done by the clock recovery circuit.
-The mean settling time of the circuit is predicted by the model.
-The model provides useful insights into the dynamics of the system and its predictions fit the data obtained from behavioural simulations.
-Using these insights, some techniques of reducing the settling time are proposed.
-The efficacy of these techniques is then confirmed with circuit level simulations.
+This model provides useful insights into the dynamics of the system.
+In particular, as shown in this work, the mean settling time of the circuit is predicted by the model.

-The paper is organized as follows.
-Section~\ref{sec:settling} discusses the settling time of mesochronous clock retiming circuits and introduces the dependence of settling time on jitter.
-Section~\ref{sec:manifestation} describes the behaviour of phase detectors and clock retiming circuits in the presence of jitter.
-Markov chain modeling of the mesochronous synchronizers is presented in Section~\ref{sec:markov}.
-Quatification of the settling time is discussed in Section~\ref{sec:quant}.
-Section~\ref{sec:reduce} discusses techniques of reducing the settling time and supporting circuit sumulation results, which is followed by conclusions in Section~\ref{sec:conclude}.
+In this paper, we investigate the settling time of mesochronous clock retiming circuits in detail.
+Section~\ref{sec:settling} presents a detailed discussion on the settling time of mesochronous clock retiming circuits, in particular, its dependence on timing jitter, which is the main focus of this work.
+We demonstrate the increase in settling time, caused due to jitter, using experiments performed on a chip and these experiments are described in Section~\ref{sec:expt}.
+Next, toward analyzing different types of jitter, a Markov chain model of the mesochronous synchronizers is presented in Section~\ref{sec:markov}.
+As the settling time is random, it cannot be determined exactly.
+However, using the Markov chain model we can determine bounds on the settling time.
+These are given in Section~\ref{sec:quant}.
+Techniques for reducing the settling time, along with supporting circuit simulations, are given in Section~\ref{sec:reduce}.
+Finally, we make overall concluding remarks in Section~\ref{sec:conclude}.